-Parkhouse Green Barhatch Lane (owned by WBC) Fell us what is special to you about this place, or what you think could be improved.
+Bould access Double (class and formed by MDO) Parkhouse Green Barhatch Lane (owned by WBC) Tell us what is special to you about this place, or what you think could be improved.
 This can include things like recreation, the wildlife, plants and trees, somewhere quiet to sit, how it looks, personal or historic significance, events you have attended or things you are planning do there.
-2 settementes

-Questionnaire No.

-Until recently I lived there.
+Questionnaire No. Until recently I lived there.
 This area is developed enough.
-14,

-Videns the street - visual amenity.
-34,

-+

-An oasis in the centre of housing.
+14, Widens the street - visual amenity.
+34, An oasis in the centre of housing.
 Diversity of wildlife (kingfisher, regular visitors).
-35,

-s there any point?
-38,

-Lines of sight for junction which will get busier for Cala home residents and that turning as High Street getting crazy!
-47,

-A bit of open space that adds character to the village.
-58,

-How it looks, trees, openness.
-62,

-Nice open area on entry to village.
-73,

-Good place to walk.
-75,
+35, Is there any point?
+38, Lines of sight for junction which will get busier for Cala home residents and that turning as High Street getting crazy!
+47, A bit of open space that adds character to the village.
+58, How it looks, trees, openness.
+62, Nice open area on entry to village.
+73, Good place to walk.
+75, Never heard of it until now and we live near it.

-,

-Never heard of it until now and we live near it.
 77,